 Here's some of my favorite “general” categories that most college educated people would qualify for:

-I think every college major comes with it's share of writing assignments, right?
+I think every college major comes with it's share of writing assignments, right (make sure to also check out our list of majors that make the most money)?
 There are a bunch of writing subcategories on Upwork like academic writing, sales copy, blog writing, etc. if one of them fits you best.

 However, if you're able to write engaging content then you'll find no shortage of job opportunities on Upwork.